everestial/phase-extender/README.md

 **Check these links for details on readbackphasing**
 - https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_phasing_ReadBackedPhasing.php
 - https://github.com/secastel/phaser/tree/master/phaser

-phASE-Extender can be used with the data (vcf files) produced from GATK pipeline and several other tools that produces readbackphased haplotype blocks - given the input haplotype file meets the appropriate data structure.
-The vcf data produced from `phaser` consists of `PI` and `PG` values in `FORMAT` field and is the most directly applicable input.
-See, this example of a [sample input file](https://github.com/everestial/phase-Extender/blob/master/example01/input_haplotype_small.txt) - tab separated text file with `PI` and `PG_al` value for each samples.

 **Runs on `Python 3.x` and has the following dependencies:**